Ongoing Projects

 The role of the microbiome in cancer has gained recognition in recent years.
 In this project, my objective is to elucidate the microbiome's involvement in Squamous Cell Carcinoma (SCC).
 This project will use advanced sequencing and bioinformatics techniques to conduct a comprehensive exploration of the microbiome's relationship with SCC, focusing specifically on Lung Squamous Cell Carcinoma (LUSC) and Oral Squamous Cell Carcinoma (OSCC).
 Through ecological analyses, gene expression profiling, and cytokine assessments, I aim to establish the link between the composition of the microbiota and the progression of SCC.
 To accomplish this, I will employ a diverse set of omics approaches, including metagenomics, RNA-seq, and miRNA-seq, to delve deep into the microbial factors contributing to the development of SCC.
 The outcomes of this research have the potential to significantly enhance our understanding of SCC and inform the development of more precise and effective strategies for managing this type of cancer.

-Director of Studies: Dr. Miceli Rosalba
+Director of Studies: Dr. Sabina Sangaletti

-Supervisors: Dr. Zaffaroni Nadia
+Supervisors: Dr. Arsela Prelaj

 Beatrice Mazzoleni